ioccc-src/winner/bugs.md

 Can you fix/improve entries not under the INABIAF (it's not a bug it's a feature)?
 You are **VERY WELCOME** to try.

+NOTE: currently this file is mostly for us.
+We are not yet ready for help except for dead links and missing files.
+We will remove this notice when this changes.
+We will note this below for each status we're not yet ready for help with.

-Please submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) (with ONE PULL REQUEST *PER* FIX, please)!
+As far as how to help: please submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) (with ONE PULL REQUEST *PER* FIX, please)!